 Charge in minutes, for free

 Tesla Superchargers allow Model S owners to travel for free between cities along well-traveled highways in North America, Europe and Asia.
-Superchargers provide half a charge in as little as 20 minutes and are strategically placed to allow owners to drive from station to station with minimal stops.
+Superchargers provide half a charge in as little as 20 minutes and are strategically placed to allow owners to drive long distances with minimal stops.

 2014 – 80% of the US population and parts of Canada